Lukla Airport Flight Delays Weather

 Such sensitive conditions lead to flight delays and in extreme cases, flight cancellation.

 Alternatives include a flight to Ramechhap airport, an airport in the Tama river valley of eastern Nepal.
 Starting on with your trek early, a week-long hike via Jiri will lead you to Lukla and onto the Everest trail.
 Conversely, a helicopter flight from Kathmandu will land you directly at the foot of Everest.
 But, where’s the fun in that, right?

 With chances of delay, the Kathmandu-Lukla flight will test your perseverance.
 Make sure you have cash in hand, a book, or better a phone with full juice.
 This will be a keep busy for a mundane wait at the airport.

 Also, make sure you ask the ticketing staff to help you with a seat on the left side when flying from Kathmandu to Lukla and on the right from Lukla to Kathmandu.
 Say Why?
 Great views of the Himalayas, of course.

 Similarly, remember to acclimatize yourself to the Lukla climate as you will have already breached the 2800-meter mark.

 While facts about one of the most extreme airports in the world might be dispiriting, very few accidents have happened and the most recent dates back almost 8 years to 2011.
 This emphasizes the fact that authorities involved in airport operations at Tenzing Hillary airport in Lukla have come a long way in ensuring passenger safety.
-This stresses that tourists coming to this region are vital and their safety and well-being is a priority.
+This stresses that tourists coming to this region are vital and that their safety and well-being are a priority.